Gangs of New York: Plot

-On the evening of the anniversary, Johnny, in a fit of jealousy over Jenny's affections for Amsterdam, reveals Amsterdam's true identity and intentions to Bill.
+On the evening of the anniversary, Johnny, in a fit of jealousy over Jenny's affection for Amsterdam, reveals Amsterdam's true identity and intentions to Bill.
 Bill baits Amsterdam with a knife throwing act involving Jenny.
 As Bill toasts Priest Vallon, Amsterdam throws his knife, but Bill deflects it and wounds Amsterdam with a counter throw.
-Bill then beats him and burns his cheek with a hot blade.
+Bill then beats him and burns his cheek with a hot blade before banishing him, believing Amsterdam to not be worthy of death.

 Going into hiding, Jenny implores him to escape with her to San Francisco.
-Amsterdam, however, returns to the Five Points seeking vengeance and announces his return by hanging a dead rabbit in Paradise Square.
-Bill sends corrupt Irish policeman Mulraney to investigate, but Amsterdam kills him and hangs his body in the square as well.
+Amsterdam, however, returns to the Five Points seeking vengeance and announces his return by hanging a dead rabbit in Paradise Square in front of several Irish gangs that were allied with the Dead Rabbits.
+Bill sends corrupt Mulraney to investigate, but Amsterdam garrotes him to death and hangs his body in the square.
 In retaliation, Bill has Johnny beaten and run through with a pike, leaving it to Amsterdam to end his suffering.

-When Amsterdam's gang beats McGloin, one of Bill's lieutenants, Bill and the Natives march on the church and are met by Amsterdam and the Dead Rabbits.
+When Amsterdam's gang beats McGloin, Bill and the Natives march on the church and are met by Amsterdam and the Dead Rabbits, with new and former members filling its ranks.
 No violence ensues, but Bill promises to return soon.
 The incident garners newspaper coverage, and Amsterdam presents Tweed with a plan to defeat Bill's influence: Tweed will back the candidacy of Monk McGinn for sheriff and Amsterdam will secure the Irish vote for Tammany.
-Monk wins in a landslide, and a humiliated Bill murders him.
+Monk wins in a landslide via ballot stuffing, and a humiliated Bill murders him with his own club.
 McGinn's death prompts an angry Amsterdam to challenge Bill to a gang battle in Paradise Square, which Bill accepts.

-The Civil War draft riots break out just as the gangs are preparing to fight, and Union Army soldiers are deployed to control the rioters.
-As the rival gangs fight, cannon fire from ships is directed into Paradise Square, interrupting their battle shortly before it begins.
-Many of the gang members are killed by the naval gunfire, soldiers or rioters.
-Bill and Amsterdam face off against one another until Bill gets wounded by a piece of shrapnel.
-Amsterdam then uses his father's knife to kill Bill.
+The Civil War draft riots break out as the gangs are preparing to fight, and Union army soldiers are deployed to control the rioters.
+As the rival gangs prepare to fight, cannon fire from ships hits Paradise Square, interrupting their battle shortly before it begins.
+Many of the gang members are killed by the naval gunfire, soldiers, or rioters.
+Bill and Amsterdam face off against one another amidst the chaos until Bill is wounded by shrapnel.
+Finally, Amsterdam uses his father's knife to kill Bill.
+Bill passes away holding hands with Amsterdam.

 Amsterdam buries the knife next to his father in a cemetery in Brooklyn, erecting a makeshift headstone with the name William Cutting over it now alongside the actual tombstone of Priest Vallon.
-As Amsterdam and Jenny leave, the skyline changes as modern New York City is built over the next century, from the Brooklyn Bridge to the World Trade Center, and the cemetery becomes overgrown and forgotten.
+As Amsterdam and Jenny leave, the skyline changes as modern New York City is built over the next century, from the Brooklyn Bridge to the Empire State Building to the World Trade Center, and the cemetery becomes overgrown and forgotten.